 - 125 grams of softened butter (8 tablespoons)

 - 2 cups cherries or sour cherries, I used canned

 - 1 cup of milk, I use semi-skimmed

 - powdered sugar

-Recipe for the dough adapted from the Chilean book: “Manos del Sur.”
+The recipe for the dough is adapted from the Chilean book: “Manos del Sur.”